bdraco/aiosenseme/README.md

 ## Model Notes

 * Confirmed support of Haiku, Haiku H, and Haiku L fans.
-* Confirmed support of discontinued Haiku Light.
+* Confirmed support of discontinued standalone Haiku Light.
 * Probably supports Haiku C fans.
 * The [i6 fan](https://www.bigassfans.com/fans/i6/) is NOT currently supported.
 * The discontinued [Wireless Wall Control](https://www.bigassfans.com/support/haiku-wireless-wall-control/) is NOT currently supported.
 There is a [chance](https://github.com/mikelawrence/senseme-hacs/issues/4) it will be supported in the future.

 ## Command line access

 The aiosenseme package now installs a command line script along with the package.
 To discover all fans on the network type the following.
+Here discovery found two standard Haiku Fans and Haiku Light.
+The fans are in ```Studio Fans``` room and the Haiku Light is not part of a room.

 ```console
 $ aiosenseme --discover